Cecilia Suárez

 María Cecilia Suárez de Garay (/es/; born 22 November 1971) is a Mexican actress and activist working with the United Nations and European Union campaigning against femicide and violence against women.
 She has starred in film, television, and theater across the United States, Mexico, and Spain.

 She has had roles in works including Sex, Shame and Tears, Capadocia, Nos vemos, papá, and The House of Flowers.
 She has been honored with three lifetime achievement awards; she was the first woman to receive Mexico's lifetime achievement award in cinema.
-She was also the first Spanish-speaking actress to be nominated for an Emmy.
+She was also the first Spanish-speaking actress to be nominated for an Emmy, for her work on Capadocia.

-The Gardener on Netflix started April 11, 2025.
-Cecilia plays the role as mother of a hitman.
-6 episodes.